yjqian19/MRDrone/README.md

-# Voice-based MR Drone Control Agent
+# Spatially-Aware Voice-Controlled MR Drone Agent

 ## Overview
 This is a Mixed Reality application that enables users to control a virtual drone through voice-based spatial instructions, using real-world objects as reference anchors.
 This project was independently designed and developed by Yujia Qian.